eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 - **Docker containers** `rocker/r2u` from the [Rocker Project](https://rocker-project.org/) for both 'focal', 'jammy' and 'noble'.

-- **GitHub Actions support** to set up on Ubuntu 22.04 "jammy" or via container.
+- **GitHub Actions support** to set up on Ubuntu 'latest' or via container.

 ### Brief Demo